yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 type: indexpage
 ---

-YugabyteDB can be scaled either horizontally or vertically depending on your needs.
-YugabyteDB automatically splits user tables into multiple [shards](../../../architecture/docdb-sharding/sharding/?), called tablets.
+In YugabyteDB, [data is split (sharded)](./sharding-rebalancing) into tablets, and these multiple tablets are placed on varioous nodes.
+When more [nodes are added](./node-addition), some tablets are automatically [rebalanced](./sharding-rebalancing#rebalancing) to the new nodes.
+Tablets can be split dynamically as needed to use the newly added resource, which leads to each node managing fewer tablets.
+The entire cluster can therefore handle more transactions and queries in parallel, thus increasing its capacity to handle larger workloads.

 You can either add more nodes to distribute the tablets or increase the specs of your nodes to scale your universe efficiently and reliably to handle the following:

 * High transactions per second
 * High number of concurrent client connections
 * Large datasets
+* Data in multiple regions and continents

 ## Horizontal scaling (scale out)

 Horizontal scaling, also referred to as scaling out, is the process of adding more nodes to a distributed database to handle increased load and data.
-In YugabyteDB, data is split (sharded) into tablets, and these multiple tablets are located on each node.
-When more nodes are added, some tablets are automatically moved to the new nodes.
-Tablets can be split dynamically as needed to use the newly added resource, which leads to each node managing fewer tablets.
-The entire cluster can therefore handle more transactions and queries in parallel, thus increasing its capacity to handle larger workloads.

 Horizontal scaling is the most common scaling model in YugabyteDB, and has several advantages, including:

 * **Improved performance** - More nodes can process requests in parallel, reducing response times.
 * **Cost-effectiveness** - You can use commodity hardware, which is generally less expensive than high-end servers.